FelixOnline/v2/content/articles/2013-5-2-imperial-fourth-in-complete-university-league-table.md

 subtitle: >
   Imperial just behind LSE, but green wise, are lagging behind
 date: "2013-05-02 13:51:58 +0100"

 # Attributes from Felix Online V1
 id: "3537"
 old_path: /news/3537/imperial-fourth-in-complete-university-league-table
 aliases:
  - /news/3537/imperial-fourth-in-complete-university-league-table
+imported: true
+comments:
+ -  What a good looking guy  Im uusllay in here complementing the brides which this bride is gorgeous but uusllay dont have a lot to say about the grooms  But this guy has very striking features  Great set  Love the couch and its a great locationEmily Pile  Beautiful pics   definately will need you for my wdenidg one day  I cant believe how great they turned out Chelsey and Jesse you both look so happy   They are such a great couple

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true